rocicorp/replicache/design.md

 };

 // A Replicache "mutator" function is just a normal JS function that accepts any JSON value, makes changes
-// to Replicache, and returns and JSON value.
-Users can invoke mutators themselves, via the return type
+// to Replicache, and returns a JSON value.
+Users can invoke mutators themselves, via the return value
 // from register().
 Also Replicache will itself invoke these functions during sync as part of conflict
 // resolution.
 type MutatorImpl<Return extends JSONValue | void, Args extends JSONValue> = (